 Braunton Holiday Cottages for North Devon Beaches

 Reputedly, the largest village in England, Braunton on the North Devon coast, still retains many old fashioned but thriving shops and cafes of the kind that have disappeared from our High Streets today.
 With plenty of places to discover from the wilds of Braunton Burrows to the Victorian seaside resort of Ilfracombe just up the road, entertaining, fun-packed memorable holidays are pretty well assured.
-The village itself, just a few miles inland from the coast is quirky and friendly with many beautiful Braunton holiday cottages to provide you a great base within easy reach of big sandy beaches and the bustling towns of Barnstaple and Ilfracombe.
+The village itself, just a few miles inland from the coast is quirky and friendly with many beautiful Braunton holiday cottages to provide you a great base within easy reach of big sandy beaches and the bustling, historic towns of Barnstaple and Ilfracombe.

 Looking for more options? - Visit our advanced search.

 Beautiful, 2-bedroom barn conversion with Wi-Fi located in Braunton sleeping 4, the perfect place for a family getaway on the North Devon coast, being just a 5-minute drive to the beach at Saunton Sands.
 Onsite, you will find a terrace along with almost an acre of gardens.